MileHacker Logo

 Pre-Departure Timing & Return Trip Preparation

-• Allow ample time to return your rental car to the airport facility.
+• Make sure you have enough time to return your rental car to the airport facility.
 This can consume 30-60 minutes.

 • Arrive at the airport at least 2 hours before domestic flights and 3 hours for international flights.
 This allocates time for check-in, bag check, and security screening.

-• Factor in potential traffic delays, especially if driving to Portland International Airport during peak hours.
+• Factor in potential traffic delays, especially when operating a vehicle to Portland International Airport during peak hours.

-• Confirm your flight details and check for any schedule changes the day before departure.
+• Confirm your flight details and check for any schedule changes 24 hours before departure.
 Check in online for your flight if possible.
 Double-check your accommodation for any forgotten items before you leave.

 Early Planning Pays Off